MartinThoma/MartinThoma.github.io/_drafts/vertex-coloring.md

 Here is the proof system.
 You give the two balls to your friend so that he is holding one in each hand.
 You can see the balls at this point, but you don't tell him which is which.
 Your friend then puts both hands behind his back.
 Next, he either switches the balls between his hands, or leaves them be, with probability 1/2 each.
 Finally, he brings them out from behind his back.
 You now have to "guess" whether or not he switched the balls.

 By looking at their colors, you can of course say with certainty whether or not he switched them.
-On the other hand, if they were the same color and hence indistinguishable, there is no way you could guess correctly with probability higher than [latex]\frac{1}{2}[/latex].
+On the other hand, if they were the same color and hence indistinguishable, there is no way you could guess correctly with probability higher than $\frac{1}{2}$.

-If you and your friend repeat this "proof" [latex]t[/latex] times (for large [latex]t[/latex]), your friend should become convinced that the balls are indeed differently colored; otherwise, the probability that you would have succeeded at identifying all the switch/non-switches is at most [latex]2^{-t}[/latex].
+If you and your friend repeat this "proof" $t$ times (for large $t$), your friend should become convinced that the balls are indeed differently colored; otherwise, the probability that you would have succeeded at identifying all the switch/non-switches is at most $2^{-t}$.
 Furthermore, the proof is "zero-knowledge" because your friend never learns which ball is green and which is red; indeed, he gains no knowledge about how to distinguish the balls.</blockquote>
 Source: <a href="http://mathoverflow.net/questions/22624/example-of-a-good-zero-knowledge-proof/22628#22628">mathoverflow.net</a>

 Lets make this more concrete.
 Say you want to authenticate somebody.
 This person is identified as the "only" person who knows a three-coloring of a big graph.
 This makes him/her special.